clrnd/win95-maze-rs/README.md

 to control the camera, which after the completion of the movement methods, decides which state to take next with the position of the icosahedrons and the walker's direction.

+`Rolling` is for when the camera hits an icosahedron, which makes it go upside down and deletes the ico from the world.

 ## Screenshots